atk4/book/en/core-features/objects.rst

 .. php:method:: setModel($model_or_class, ..)

   Associates object with supplied model.
-If string is supplied as first argument, it will create instance of this class.
-The name of the class will be :ref:`normalized` by prefixing Model_ if necessary.
+If string is supplied as first argument, it will create instance of this class at first.
+The name of the class will be :ref:`normalized` by prefixing it with "Model_" if necessary.

-  This method sets $object->model (which you can access directly) and returns it.
+  This method sets $object->model property (which you can access directly) and returns it.

 .. php:attr:: model